imgaoyue/squealy/README.md

 This software is Work In Progress, do not depend on it just yet.

-Thought Process: Why bother about presentation of data?
-Just return the data with as much flexibility as possible

 ---

 TODOs:
-1. Rename chart to endpoint
 1. Documentation
 1. Transformations are explicit rather than implicit
 1. Add support for athena and google spreadsheets
 1. Generate swagger documentation
-1. Add a description column to the chart yaml file
-1. Make URLs declarative - don't prepend /charts
 1. Support CORS headers via config.yml
 1. Support caching headers in the API
 1. Export prometheus metrics - Basic is done, now need to expose business metrics